isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 ### ✅ Option 1: Quick Setup (Automated)

 Ideal for a fast setup with minimal effort.
 You can run a single Notebook and it will install an end-to-end Fabric medaalion architecture with 300M rows of data for testing, demos and evaluation purposes.
-The Quick Setup will install everything except one manual update required at the end for Semantic Model.
-Manual Step is for [Prep Data](https://learn.microsoft.com/en-us/power-bi/create-reports/copilot-prepare-data-ai) for AI which is basically adding AI instructions to the Semantic Model for it to work better with Copilot and Data Agents.
+The Quick Setup will install everything except one good to have manual update to optimize Semantic Model for Copilot and Data Agent.

 Run a single notebook to set up the full environment with following components deployed: